swiftybo/Javascript-Notes/shallow-vs-deep-copies.md

 This creates a new object in the heap and the reference to this new object is stored in `jordyCopy`.

-The following code will now change the lastName propert of the `jordyCopy` object and NOT the original `jordy` object.
+The following code will now change the lastName property of the `jordyCopy` object and NOT the original `jordy` object.

 ```
 jordyCopy.lastName = "Linkin"